-Hockley Woods Location: To the South of Hockley Size: 92.12 ha Habitat Type Broadleaved, mixed and yew woodland - lowland 9 PSA Target 100% Description & Reasons For Notification These are a contiguous group of ancient coppice woods incorporating Great Bull Wood, Great Hawkwell Wood, Beeches Wood and Parson's Snipe.
-They lie on the crest and slopes of a ridge of pre-glacial gravels and clay north-west of Southend-on-Sea, forming one of the most extensive areas of ancient woodland in South Essex.
-The dominant stand types comprising the Sweet Chestnuts variants of Pedunculate oak-hornbeam - birch-hazel variant and acid Sessile oak-hornbeam.
-The population of Sessile Oak Quercus petraea is probably the largest in eastern England.
-The ground fauna is dominated by Bramble and creeping Soft Grass Holcus Mollis with substantial areas of Bracken Pteridium Aquilinum.
-There is evidence of active management of woodland to create temporary open space and maintain appropriate extent of permanent open space, but ideally would encourage more intervention management of permanent open space to retain desirable habitat qual ities for heath fritil larv butterflies. space to retain desirable habitat qualities for heath fritillary butterflies.
+Hockley Woods Location: To the South of Hockley Size: 92.12 ha Habitat Type Broadleaved, mixed and yew woodland - lowland PSA Target 100% Description & Reasons For Notification The ground fauna is dominated by Bramble and creeping Soft Grass Holcus Mollis with substantial areas of Bracken Pteridium Aquilinum.
+There is evidence of active management of woodland to create temporary open space and maintain appropriate extent of permanent open space, but ideally would encourage more intervention management of permanent open space to retain desirable habitat qual ities for heath fritil lary butterflies.
 Woodland structure good with a mixture of coppice with standards and high forest, but overall understorey over c30% of area consisting of coppice layers or shrubs.
 Open space collectively c10% of area.
 The annual creation of large coppice coups creates good temporary open space, although the hornbeam/oak areas provide the suitable habitat for common cow-wheat.
 Three age classes present over the site with evidence of good regeneration by coppice stools and as saplings.
 Dead wood (standing & fallen) is adequate.
-Condition Most recent Assessmer 19 th Jun 2008 targeted management of open space recovery towards favourable conditio created by coppicing is good within a The heath fritillary population is below desirable thresholds and consequently targeted management of open space need to be actioned to ensure continued recovery towards favourable condition status.
-The temporary open space created by coppicing is good within a woodland context but the permanent open space in the rides and adjacent glades are more shaded and overgrown Foulness Location: Foulness lies on the north shore of the Thames Estuary between Southend in the south and the Rivers Roach and Crouch in the north the Thames Estuary between Southend in the south and the Rivers Roach and Crouch in the Habitat Type: Littoral Sediment Supralittoral Sediment Coastal Lagoon Neutral Grassland - Lowland Improved Grassland Broadleaved, Mixed & Yew Woodland - Lowland PSA Target 78.24% of SSSI is Currently meeting Targets Description & Reason For Notification A key site in "A Nature Conservation Review' edited by D.A Ratcliffe (Cambridge University Press, 1977), thus is regarded as an essential element in the success of nature conservation in Britain.
+Condition Most recent Assessmen 19 th Jun 2008 t targeted management of open space recovery towards favourable conditio created by coppicing is good within a The heath fritillary population is below desirable thresholds and consequently targeted management of open space need to be actioned to ensure continued recovery towards favourable condition status.
+The temporary open space created by coppicing is good within a woodland context but the permanent open space in the rides and adjacent glades are more shaded and overgrown Foulness Location: Foulness lies on the north shore of the Thames Estuary between Southend in the south and the Rivers Roach and Crouch in the north Size: 10946.17 ha Habitat Type: Littoral Sediment Supralittoral Sediment Coastal Lagoon Neutral Grassland Improved Grassland Broadleaved, Mixed & Yew Woodland - Lowland Description & Reasons For Notification A key site in "A Nature Conservation Review' edited by D.A Ratcliffe (Cambridge University Press, 1977), thus is regarded as an essential element in the success of nature conservation in Britain.
 It is also proposed as part of the mid-Essex Coast Special Protection Area, under the EEC Directive on the Conservation of Wild Birds (Directive 79/409/EEC) and as a Wetland of International Importance, under the Ramsar Convention.
 It comprises extensive intertidal sand-silt flats, saltmarsh, beaches, grazing marshes, rough grass and scrubland.
 The flats are of national and international importance as feeding grounds for nine species of wildfowl and wader, with islands, creeks and grazing land forming an integral part as sheltered feeding and roosting sites.
 The shell banks support nationally important breeding colonies of Little Terns, Common Terns and Sandwich Terns.
 The complex matrix of habitats also supports nationally important numbers of breeding Avocets along with plants and invertebrates.
 Numerous species are locally restricted in their distribution and nationally uncommon or rare.
 March 2009 - Units 6 to 9, 11 - 16, 18, 20, 23, and 30 were the most recently assessed.
 Condition There are 31 Unit areas in total.
 The latest assessments were carried out March 2009 on those units detailed Most of the SSSI is managed well.
-The areas for concern are due to Coastal squeeze Agriculture Inappropriate Scrub Control The need for targeted grassland management to increase structural diversity and ditch profile enhancement to achieve favourable status. (s Crouch and Roach Estu hared with Chelmsford Borough ar ict) Location: South Essex Size: Total SSSI area:
+The areas for concern are due to - Coastal squeeze - Agriculture - Inappropriate Scrub Control - The need for targeted grassland management to increase structural diversity and ditch profile enhancement to achieve favourable status.
+Crouch and Roach Estuaries (shared with Chelmsford Borough and Maldon District) - South Essex Size: Total SSSI area: